pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0130.md

 ## 👋 Goodbye view stores!

-By far the most substantial improvement to the library is that view stores and a flurry of related concepts are no longer needed.
+By far the most substantial improvement to the library is that view stores, and a flurry of related concepts, are no longer needed.
 View stores were necessary in the beginning because one needed to be able to hold a lot of state in a feature, yet observe only a small part of the state.
 Now that is all handled automatically for us thanks to Swift's new observation tools.